AdilRashidov/flilia-documentation/PROJECT-MANAGEMENT-PROCESS.md

 - [Connect with GitHub](#scrumgithub)

 #### <a name="scrumareas"></a> Areas
-Currently we have three areas for each part of project with its own [delivery plan][plan].
+Currently we have three areas for each part of project with its own [Delivery Plan][plan].
 ```shell
 Area-1: "flilia.com"
 Area-2: "business.flilia.com"